Kajiih/rl_ai2thor/readme.md

     - [] Make gridsize and moveMagnitude paramters coherent (for `MoveAhead`-type actions)
     - [] Make the whole framework split-aware ('train', 'test' splits, ...)
     - [] Add some non-navigation mode?
 Where the agent can teleport while pointing at where it wants to go
+    - [] Add parameters to relations and properties

   - [] ManipulaTHOR env
   - [] RoboTHOR env